Want to plan the ultimate ski trip to Vail, Colorado?

 Due to COVID, the hot tub can only be reserved for 15 minutes.
 Masks aren’t required in the tub.
 Many other amenities are also available such as gym (with weights, machines, Pelotons, ropes, etc.) and spa.

-Favorite Restaurants in Vail Main Village and Lionshead
+Best Restaurants in Vail Main Village and Lionshead

-Vail Main Village
+Restaurants in Vail Main Village

 - The George Restaurant & Pub – The BEST Happy Hour deals found in Vail.
 We went multiple times throughout our trip for après and for late night dinner and drinks.
 Host and servers were friendly and awesome people.